gordon-cs/gordon-360-ui/README.md

 ![Lint and Build](https://github.com/gordon-cs/gordon-360-ui/workflows/Lint%20and%20Build/badge.svg)

 The frontend of [Gordon 360](https://360.gordon.edu).
-This project is the User interface for Gordon College's student portal.
+This project is the user interface for Gordon College's student portal.
 It is a website written in React that connects to the [Gordon 360 backend](https://github.com/gordon-cs/gordon-360-api).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).